 One of the worst snowstorms to hit Vassar in years was raging outside recently, but inside two state-of-the-art greenhouses at Vassar Farm, rows of lettuce, kale and other crops were thriving.
 And before long, the produce grown in the 9,400-square-foot “hoop houses” will become a significant component of Vassar’s comprehensive new dining plan.

-Food grown by the Poughkeepsie Farm Project, an agricultural cooperative launched in 1999, has long been a part of the menu at the All Campus Dining Center and at the Retreat.
+Food grown by the Poughkeepsie Farm Project, an agricultural cooperative launched in 1999, has long been a part of the menu at the All Campus Dining Center (now renamed Gordon Commons) and at the Retreat.
 But the Vassar-funded hoop houses will greatly enhance the amount of fresh vegetables available to the college’s new dining service vendor, Bon Appetit Management Company, when the company commences operations in June.

 Completed last fall, the hoop houses are equipped with wi-fi and electronics that enable farm managers to control their heating and ventilation systems remotely via cell phones or laptop computers.
 Poughkeepsie Farm Project Executive Director Lee Anne Albritton says the farm will be able to produce more than 6,000 pounds of additional food now that it has a 12-month growing season.